Over 1,000,000 CPUs Benchmarked

 The Floating Point Math Test performs the same operations as the Integer Maths Test however with floating point numbers, using an equal amount of single precision (32-bit) and double precision (64-bit) values.
 A floating point number is a number with a fractional part (ie. 12.568).
 These kinds of numbers are handled quite differently in the CPU compared to Integer numbers as well as being quite commonly used, therefore they are tested separately.
 This tests uses memory buffers totaling about 240kb per core and uses an instruction mix of 30% addition, 30% subtraction, 30% multiplication and 10% division.

-The Extended Instructions test will perform testing using sub-tests for FMA, SSE, AVX and AVX512 (or only those that are supported) and take the average of the 4 (or of those that are supported) for the benchmark result.
-AVX512, FMA and AVX are new CPU instruction sets that have become available over the last few years in Intel and AMD CPUs.
+The Extended Instructions test will perform testing using sub-tests for SSE, FMA, AVX, AVX512 and NEON (or only those that are supported) and take the average of the sub-tests run for the benchmark result.
+AVX512, FMA and AVX are new CPU instruction sets that have become available over the last few years on Intel and AMD CPUs.
 They were designed to make certain mathematical operations faster.

 The String Sorting Test uses the qSort algorithm to see how fast the CPU can sort strings (single byte characters).
 A very common task in many applications.
 This tests uses memory buffers totaling about 25MB per core.